The Shanghai Year Program

 Students live in the Pepperdine owned Shanghai Jia, meaning house.
 The Pepperdine facility is located in the French Concession area of Shanghai near the American Consulate.
 The facility houses student rooms, the visiting faculty apartment, classrooms, a library, a computer lab, a student center, laundry facilities, and the program office.
 The Jia is conveniently situated between two subway stations and two bus stops.

-A Chinese and American style mixed breakfast will be provided in the house seven days a week, with bao1zi3 包子 (steamed stuffed buns), mian4bao1 面包 (steamed rolls/bread), other local Chinese breakfast foods, and a selection of cereals, yogurt, and juices.
+A Chinese and American style mixed breakfast will be provided in the house seven days a week, with bao zi 包子 (steamed stuffed buns), mian bao 面包 (steamed rolls/bread), other local Chinese breakfast foods, and a selection of cereals, yogurt, and juices.
 Typically eggs and bacon or sausage are available every other day.
-Students will be provided with stored value cards to purchase lunch and dinner on their own.
+Students will be provided with funds that are Digitally Disbursed to an account of their choosing to purchase lunch and dinner on their own.
 Students are highly encouraged to get to know some of the small shops and restaurants around the Jia and within walking distance at JingAn Temple.
 There is a kitchen available in the house for student use, should students want to prepare their own meals.
 Meals while traveling on weekends will be the responsibility of the student.

 Educational Field Trips